 Brussels sprouts have a number of seriously good for you characteristics.
 Like, really good.
 They are an excellent source of vitamin A, vitamin C, vitamin K, as well as beta carotene, folic acid and fibre.
 Plus selenium, which has power antioxidant properties that are good for thyroid health and the prevention and treatment of cancer.
 All the reason to find new ways to enjoy them!
 Roasting, sautéing or grilling sprouts can transform them into something sweet, nutty — and oh so delicious.

-I like to brussels sprouts best when roasted at a high temperature in the oven until golden brown with a tender center and crispy browned edges!
-Trust me and go ahead and add some color and serve your’s with sweet pomegranate seeds and crunchy roasted hazelnuts — enjoy!
+I like Brussels sprouts best when roasted at a high temperature in the oven until golden brown with a tender center and crispy browned edges!
+You can serve them this way with a sprinkle of lemon juice or parmesan cheese for a simple side.
+Or go ahead and add some color and serve your’s with sweet pomegranate seeds and crunchy roasted hazelnuts — enjoy!

 1 1/2 tablespoons extra-virgin olive oil

 3-4 sprigs thyme, leaves removed

 1 tablespoon freshly squeezed lemon juice

 1/3 cup roasted hazelnuts, coarsely chopped (45 g)